neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-`n`：Number of addresses to create.
-N is an integer and defaults to 1.
+`n`：Number of addresses to create. n is an integer and defaults to 1.

 ##### Example